QuickStart

 Please refer to NVIDIA's website for setting up CUDA.

-After CUDA is installed, you would need to set this environment variable CUDA_INSTALL_PATH
+After CUDA is installed, you will need to set the environment variable CUDA_INSTALL_PATH:

 # Assuming CUDA is installed at /usr/local/cuda